-The consequences are radioactive particles that fall to Earth as a result of a nuclear explosion.
-It consists of remnants of weapons, fission products and, in the event of an explosion, irradiated soil.
-Radioactive fallout particles range in size from thousandths of a millimeter to several millimeters.
+The consequences of a nuclear explosion are radioactive particles that fall to Earth.
+This fallout consists of remnants of weapons, fission products, and irradiated soil.
+These particles range in size from thousandths of a millimeter to several millimeters.
 Residual radiation is defined as radiation emitted more than one minute after detonation.

 If the fission explosion is an aerial blast, the residual radiation will mainly come from the debris of the weapon.
 If the explosion occurs on or near the surface, soil, water, and other materials in the vicinity will be sucked upwards by the rising cloud, causing early (local) and late (global) precipitous rainfall.
 Early precipitation settles on the ground for the first 24 hours; it can contaminate large areas and be an extreme and immediate biological hazard.
 Delayed precipitated rain, which arrives after the first day, consists of microscopic particles that are dispersed by prevailing winds and are deposited in low concentrations on possible large portions of the Earth's surface.